 Provide information on proposed water usage and storage by the project, including the quality and quantity of all water supplied to, or captured at, the site.
-In particular, describe the proposed and optional sources of water supply such as mine dewatering, capture of overland flow, taking from a watercourse, bores, coal seam gas water and associated pipelines, and any surface storages such as dams and weirs, municipal water supply pipelines.
+Describe and illustrate: the locations, catchments, footprints, cross-sections and method of construction of any dams on the site, their flood immunity, the quality of water or waste water they would contain, and indicate their hazard category.
+Provide the design storage allowances for sediment dams and process or waste water dams, and demonstrate that the design has been produced by a suitably qualified and experienced engineer using current best practice.
+Clearly distinguish between mine affected and unaffected water storages or sediment control dams and illustrate these on a map.
+In particular, describe the proposed and optional sources of water supply such as mine dewatering, capture of overland flow, taking from a watercourse, bores, coal seam gas water and associated pipelines, and any surface storage such as dams and weirs, municipal water supply pipelines.

 Estimate the average and maximum rates of supply from each source for each phase of the project's life.
+Discuss likely temporal changes in specific water quality parameters in mine affected water storages under different scenarios (extended dry periods, holding times, re-use, water source) at different project stages.
 Any proposed water conservation and management measures should be described.

 Describe any approvals and water allocations the project may need under the Water Act 2000 for water supply and storage.
+Describe whether or not overland flow will be captured by any on-site storage and address the associated regulation of the proposed overland flow capture.